Bristol Intermediate Grand Prix rules and formats

 £1 will also be levied for administration expenses.
 The remainder of the entry fee money goes on prizes for the individual tournaments.

-The £10 tournaments will also be two flight straight knock-out affairs, provided there are at least eight entrants.
+The £20 Lesters Trophy events and the £10 tournaments will all be two flight straight knock-out affairs, provided there are at least seven entrants.
 All main flight matches will be to 7 points, except the main flight final, which will be to 11 points.

 The IGP scoring system

-I G P POINTS AWARDED
+O G P POINTS AWARDED

 for knock-outs